welainom/BlueStamp-Engineering-William-Liu/index.md

 This is part of the html code that takes the video from the python functions. src="{{ url_for('video_feed_stream2') }}" specifies the source of the video, which is what the function video_feed_stream2() returns.

 **Challenges:**
 This modification was not an easy one, due to the many parts that were required to make it work.
+First of all, I had never used html or worked with web servers.
 After setting up the web server, I had to learn how to edit the contents using html.
-After this, I had to use flask, a completely new library to stream the video.
+After this, I had to use flask, a completely new library, to stream the video.
 After I got this to work, I had to find a way to integrate the movement code into one of the streaming functions.
 This required a lot of tinkering with the code, which took a while.

 # First Modification: